mklabs/docker-receive/readme.md

 > wip, learning docker

-This repo is essentially a [receiver](provisioning/templates/receiver) script to build out Docker images and container on top of [git receive]().
+This repo is essentially a [receiver](provisioning/templates/receiver) script to build out Docker images and container on top of [git receive][gitreceive].

 ---